Your racket is your most essential piece of badminton equipment and finding the right one for your strengths and weaknesses can be a lengthy process.

 5. Avoid Hitting Anything Except the Shuttle

 Tapping your racket on the floor, clashing with your doubles partner, and just generally banging your racket around should be avoided if possible.
-All of these things will lead to paint chips on your racket and could possibly crack the frame.
+All of these things will lead to paint chips on your racket and could crack the frame.

 You can temporarily fix a crack with superglue if you can’t quite afford a new racket yet.
 But this isn’t a long-term solution — and at some point, you’ll need to take the leap and purchase a new one.